-- Deliver the Savings, Recovery and Renewal programme with progress reported to every meeting of the IJB - Maintain the Medium Term Financial Plan and use this to inform the 2024/25 budget planning and beyond - Ensuring financial sustainability is a key priority in 2023/24 - Continue to work to implement the Unscheduled Care Commissioning Plan in partnership with the other HSCPs across Greater Glasgow and Clyde - Our Integration Scheme will be refreshed in line with appropriate guidance - We will continue to monitor the financial impact of Covid where we can to inform local reporting and decision making.
-We will also report on the £0.750 million provided by ERC to support Covid recovery in 2023/24. - Take our latest Commissioning Plan to 2025 to the IJB in August 2023 along with an implementation timeline. - We will recommence review of our Strategic Action Plan, paused during the response to the pandemic and continue to develop of performance reporting. - We will implement any recommendations resulting from the Adult Joint Inspection report, due to be published in June 2023.
+- Deliver the Savings, Recovery and Renewal programme with progress reported to every meeting of the IJB. - Maintain the Medium Term Financial Plan and use this to inform the 2024/25 budget planning and beyond. - Ensuring financial sustainability is a key priority in 2023/24 through IJB reporting, discussion with board members, our funding partners and other stakeholders. - Continue to work to implement the Unscheduled Care Commissioning Plan in partnership with the other HSCPs across Greater Glasgow and Clyde. - Our Integration Scheme will be refreshed in line with appropriate guidance and the current timetable across NHSGGC is to complete for submission to the Scottish Government by the current financial year. - We will continue to monitor the financial impact of Covid where we can to inform local reporting and decision making.
+We will also report on the £0.750 million provided by ERC to support Covid recovery in 2023/24. - Take our latest Commissioning Plan to 2025 to the IJB in August 2023 along with an implementation timeline. - We will recommence review of our Strategic Action Plan, paused during the response to the pandemic and continue to develop of performance reporting. - We will continue to place equality and fairness at the heart of our planning processes and over the next two years we will work to further progress our agreed equalities outcomes and will review these ahead of our next scheduled report in 2025. - We will implement the recommendations resulting from the Adult Joint Inspection report, published in June 202 including: improving the quality of chronologies; greater involvement of adults at risk of harm and their unpaid carers at a strategic level; enhanced multi-agency quality assurance practices; and, building on existing practice to ensure the full involvement of all key partners in relevant aspects of ASP practice going forward.